stanlygomes/ComplianceBot/Vijay/safety-and-security-policy.md

 ## Policy Coverage

-This Safety and Security Policy applies to all employees of our asset management company, regardless of their geographic location.
+This Safety and Security Policy applies to all employees of  Wolfgang, regardless of their geographic location.
 Employees are expected to adhere to the guidelines outlined in this policy to ensure a safe and secure working environment.

 ## Policy Overview

-At our asset management company, the safety and security of our employees is of paramount importance.
+At Wolfgang, the safety and security of our employees is of paramount importance.
 We are committed to providing a work environment that is free from hazards and threats to personal safety.
 This policy has been established to outline the procedures and guidelines that employees must follow to maintain a safe and secure workplace.

 ## Policy Statement